• Hilltops

 Notable Varietals

-Whilst the dominant varietals in the region are Shiraz and Cabernet Sauvignon, Hilltops grow and produce some excellent local Pinot Noir, Semillon, Fiano and Montepulciano, with 100% of the wines grown in the local vineyards.
+Whilst the dominant varietals in the region are Shiraz and Cabernet Sauvignon, Hilltops grow and produce some excellent local Pinot Noir, Semillon, Fiano and Montepulciano, with 100% of the grapes grown in the local vineyards.
+Several wineries also produce the Italian classic, Nebbiolo.

-Hilltops is also the home of a unique small specialist family winery, Freeman Vineyards, which boasts Australia’s only plantings of two northern Italian origin grape varieties – Rondinella and Corvina – the source of the flagship and award-winning Freeman Secco.
+Hilltops is the home of a unique, small, specialist family winery, Freeman Vineyards, which boasts Australia’s only plantings of two northern Italian origin grape varieties – Rondinella and Corvina – the source of the flagship and award-winning Freeman Secco.

 error: This is protected Watt Wines content